suncoast-devs/handbook/lessons/react-hooks/index.md

 `useState` has a few particular _rules_ that we need to remember:

-1. The value given to `useState` in parenthesis is used as the initial value only the first time the instance of the component is rendered.
-Even if the component is rendered again due to a state change, the value of the state isn't reset to the initial value.
-This may seem strange if we are going to call `useState` again when that render happens.
-How React makes this happen is a concept more deep than we have time to discuss at the moment.
+1. The value given to `useState` in parenthesis is used as the initial value only the first time the component's instance is rendered.
+Even if the component is rendered again due to a state change, the state's value isn't reset to the initial value.
+This behavior may seem strange if we are going to call `useState` again when that render happens.
+How React makes this happen is a concept deeper than we have time to discuss here.

 2. `useState` always returns an _array_ with exactly _two_ elements.
 The **first** element is the _current value of the state_ and the **second**